GMod-Creativity/GModCollection/GarrysMod/garrysmod/data/adv_duplicator/vehicles/Heavy Weapon Combat Suit/info.md

 ### CODE

-There is quite a lot of code in this combat suit, all in a single e2 chip:
+There is quite a lot of code in this combat suit, all in a single e2 chip.

 ### REQUIREMENTS